TEDI-London/module_mate/README.md

 The node file is a CSV file of each node and information pertaining to that node, such as it's title, code and optional/core status.
 The edges file contains a list of each node to node connection.

-her editherssdd
+These files have several use cases.
+They can:
-These files can be re-uploaded into module mate at a later stage (see Upload below) for further edits and review.
-These files can be sent to IT when they have been approved for addition into the database.
+- Be re-uploaded into module mate at a later stage for further edits and review.
+- Be sent to IT when they have been approved for addition into the database.
+- Be shared with colleagues for edits and review.

 ### Upload Nodes